codewars/docs/content/languages/python/authoring/index.md

 - `preloaded`, containing preloaded code,
 - `codewars_test`, containing the [Codewars Python testing framework](/languages/python/codewars-test/).

-When any of these imports are missing, then, for compatibility reasons, it will be automatically added by Codewars preprocessor when the solution is built.
-However, relying on this behavior is discouraged, as it's considered deprecated and might change in the future.
+When any of these imports are missing, then, for compatibility reasons, it will be automatically added by Codewars' preprocessor when the solution is built.
+However, relying on this behavior is discouraged as it's deprecated and subject to change in the future.

 If a user solution is expected to use functions or classes from the `preloaded` module, it's recommended to add required imports to the "initial solution" code snippet.